BakariJuma1/ikonex-sms/README.md

 # Ikonex Academy — Student Management System

-A full-stack web application for managing class streams, students, subjects, scores, results, and PDF reports for Ikonex Academy.
+A full-stack web app built for the Ikonex Academy to handle everything from class setup to end-of-term report cards.
+Teachers can register students, enter scores, and download PDF reports without touching a spreadsheet.

 ---